 The couple will exchange "I dos" at St George's Chapel at Windsor Castle.
 Queen Elizabeth II "has granted permission for the wedding to take place at the Chapel" as it is one of her official residences.

-The wedding service will take place at 12 p.m, followed by a carriage procession at 1 p.m. from St George's Chapel through Windsor town, returning to Windsor Castle along the Long Walk.
+The wedding service will take place at 12 p.m London time, followed by a carriage procession at 1 p.m. from St George's Chapel through Windsor town, returning to Windsor Castle along the Long Walk.
 This will allow members of the public in Windsor the chance to see the newlyweds.

 The Wedding Party